-However, if you wait until age 66, then your benefit will be $500 more per month.
-The Federal Government considers this the “full retirement age.”
+Let’s say your monthly benefit will be $1,500 if you collect immediately after you turn 62.
+If you wait until age 66, when the Federal government considers “full retirement age”, then your benefit will be $500 more per month.
 If you can hold off until you’re 70, you’ll get an extra 8% per year in the benefit.
 That will raise your monthly payments as high as $2,640.

-As you can see, it’s a complex decision.
+Obviously, it’s a complex decision.
 There are multiple factors involved when it comes to when is best to collect your Social Security.
-It’s worth noting that if you claim Social Security after 70, your benefits won’t increase at all.
-So there’s no reason to wait past age 70.
+It’s worth noting that if you claim Social Security after 70, your benefits won’t increase further.
+That’s why there’s no reason to wait past age 70.
 Below, we will breakdown the factors you should consider when deciding the appropriate time to claim Social Security.

 Your Employment Situation

 It’s no secret that it becomes more difficult to find employment as you grow older.
 According to the U.S. Bureau of Labor Statistics, only 40% of people over the age of 55 are employed.
-More than half are out of the workforce by then.
+That means that more than half of people over 55 are out of the workforce.

-If you’re in this situation, it probably makes sense to claim Social Security right away.
-It will go a long way to help you support yourself as you settle into retirement.
-Or make life less of a struggle, if you’ve already been out work for a few years.
+If you’re part of this group, then it probably makes sense to claim Social Security right away.
+After all, an amount like $1,500 every month will go a long way to help you support yourself as you settle into retirement.
+At the very least, it can make life less of a struggle if you’ve already been out work for a few years.

 However, if you are fortunate enough to be gainfully employed in your 60s, then deferring Social Security benefits might be wiser.
 The key is to ask yourself if you really need the reduced benefit at age 62.
 Will collecting it early have a dramatic boost on your quality of life?
 If not, then you should delay claiming Social Security.
 Rely on your steady income for now and collect a higher monthly benefit later on.